-WWD also shares a water tank with the North Coast County Water District.
-WWD shares water capacity for a WWD water tank with the North Coast County Water District and the North Coast County Water District shares capacity from their water tank to ensure proper pressure for both districts' water service zones.
+WWD also shares a water tank with the North Coast County Water District (NCCWD).
+WWD shares water capacity for a WWD water tank with the NCCWD, and the NCCWD shares capacity from their water tank with WDD to ensure proper pressure for both districts' water service zones.